 If you are a PCC with a single church,

-then you should now use the Top Up element of the scheme – use the guidance for single church parishes (This will also apply if you have more than one church in the parish, but your eligible donations in total are not more than the £5,000 limit)
+then you should now use the Top Up element of the scheme – use the guidance for single church parishes (You should also use the Top Up element if you have more than one church building in the parish, but your eligible donations in total are not more than the £8,000 limit)

 If your PCC has more than one church,